apache/nuttx/configs/z16f2800100zcog/README.txt

 ZDS-II Compiler Versions
 ^^^^^^^^^^^^^^^^^^^^^^^^

+4.10.2
-The ZDS-II version 4.10.2 will not compiler NuttX.
+  The ZDS-II version 4.10.2 will not compile NuttX.
 It reports "internal errors" on some of the files.
-Upgreads to ZDS-II are available for download from the Zilog website: http://www.zilog.com/software/zds2.asp
+Upgrades to ZDS-II are available for download from the Zilog website: http://www.zilog.com/software/zds2.asp

+4.11.0
-Thusfar, I have encountered no insolvable problems with the newer 4.11.0 version of the toolchain.
+  NuttX compiles correctly with the newer 4.11.0 version of the ZDS-II toolchain.
+However, I have found a few issues:

+  - The code will not run without the -reduceopt option.
+There is, apparently, some optimization related issue.
+This issue has not been analyzed as of this writing.

+  - Not all NuttX logic will not run with the -regvars option.
+There is at least one failure that has been reported to ZiLOG as incident 81400.

+  - The Pascal add-on interpreter includes a large switch statement and exposes another compiler problem.
+This is reported as incident 81459.

-If you use any version of ZDS-II other than 4.11.0 or if you install ZDS-II at anly location other than the default location, you will have to modify two files:  (1) configs/z16f2800100zcog/*/setenv.sh and (2) configs/z16f2800100zcog/*/Make.defs.
+If you use any version of ZDS-II other than 4.11.0 or if you install ZDS-II at any location other than the default location, you will have to modify two files:  (1) configs/z16f2800100zcog/*/setenv.sh and (2) configs/z16f2800100zcog/*/Make.defs.